paralympics/pcsas-user-guide/docs/application-settings/configuration.md

 competition takes place in, but exceptions can be applied if, for example, a licensing programme is in place.

-For Para-Cycling, the season between 2017 and 2020 are pre-configured.
-Additionally, with Para-Cycling considered as summer sport, seasons are automatically considered as summer seasons.
+For Union Cycliste Internationale, the season between 2017 and 2020 are pre-configured.
+Additionally, with Cycling considered as summer sport, seasons are automatically considered as summer seasons.

 | **Field**      | **Format**        | **Comments**                                                                                                            |